Nirmal2509/File-Encryption-Decryption-Tool/README.md

-# File-Encryption-Decryption-Tool
-A real-world Python tool to securely encrypt and decrypt text-based files using a secret key with the cryptography library.
-Includes features like auto-folder management, original file deletion, and simple CLI-based workflow.

 # 🔐 File Encryption & Decryption Tool (Python + Cryptography)

 This is a real-world Python tool to **securely encrypt and decrypt files** using a secret key and the `cryptography` library.